Understanding R2 in DC Series Circuits: A Quick Guide

 197 ohms = 33 ohms + R2 + 47 ohms + 56 ohms.

-Next, substitute this sum back into the equation:
+Now we substitute that back into the total resistance equation:

 197 ohms = 136 ohms + R2.